Mortgage Options for Newcomers to Canada

-No, buying a property in Canada does not have any effect on or give additional advantage to permanent residence applicants.
+Buying a property in Canada does not affect or give additional advantages to permanent residence applicants.

 Can new immigrants buy property in Canada?

-Yes, without restriction, new immigrants can buy property in Canada and also get access to newcomer mortgage Canada for financing their home buying needs.
+New immigrants can buy property in Canada and access newcomer mortgages to finance their homebuying needs.

 Do I need mortgage default insurance if I put down less than 20%?

 Mortgage lenders require borrowers to purchase default mortgage insurance for any mortgage when their downpayment is less than 20% and, in some cases, up to 35% for self-employed individuals of the home’s purchase price.

 Can I qualify for first-time homebuyer incentives as a new immigrant?

 If you’re a permanent resident in Canada, you can qualify for a first-time homebuyer incentive provided you have the minimum qualifying downpayment, authorization to work, and respect all other eligibility criteria.
 Non-permanent residents may qualify for some first-time buyer incentives depending on the eligibility criteria of the incentive.
 You may also qualify for the government’s shared equity First-Time Homebuyer Incentive (FTHBI) if you are a Canadian citizen, permanent or non-permanent resident authorized to work in Canada.